 Mineral makeup is all the rage, and for good reason.
 Made from minerals like mica, titanium dioxide and zinc oxide, mineral foundation is better for your skin than regular makeup.
-Here are nine things you probably didn’t know about mineral makeup foundation that might help you make the switch.
+Here are nine hidden benefits of mineral makeup foundation that might help you make the switch.

 1. Mineral Foundation Helps Provide Sun Protection

 Used in conjunction with your daily SPF, mineral makeup foundation can help defend your skin against the sun’s damaging rays.
 There are two types of sunscreen, physical and chemical.
-Physical sunscreen contains titanium dioxide and zinc oxide, the two minerals most commonly found in mineral makeup.
-While chemical sunscreen contains ingredients like Oxybenzone and Octinoxate that absorb the sun’s rays, physical sunscreen blocks the sun, deflecting UVA and UVB rays.
+Chemical sunscreen contains ingredients that absorb the sun’s rays, while physical sunscreen blocks the sun, deflecting UVA and UVB rays.

 2. Mineral Makeup Foundation Provides Better Coverage